airlift/aircompressor/README.md

 # Hadoop CompressionCodec

-In addition to the raw block encoders, there are implementations of the Hadoop CompressionCodec for each algorithm.
+In addition to the raw block encoders, there are implementations of the Hadoop CompressionCodec for each algorithm (except Zstandard, see [issue #109](https://github.com/airlift/aircompressor/issues/109)).
 They are typically 300% faster than the JNI wrappers.

 # Requirements